-American National Insurance Company is engaged in life insurance, annuities and property and casualty insurance.
-The Company also offers pension services and limited health insurance.
-It provides personalized service to approximately eight million policyholders throughout the United States, the District of Columbia, Puerto Rico, Guam, and American Samoa.
-Its family of companies includes six life insurance companies, eight property and casualty insurance companies, and numerous non-insurance subsidiaries.
-The Company operates in five business segments: Life, Annuity, Health, Property and Casualty, and Corporate and Other.
-During the year ended December 31, 2011, the Company sold a portfolio of directly owned industrial real estate and its interests in partnerships of similar industrial real estate.
+American National Insurance Company is engaged in life insurance, annuities, and property and casualty insurance.
+The Company also offers limited health insurance.
+The Company provides personalized service to approximately six million policyholders throughout the United States, the District of Columbia, and Puerto Rico.
+The Company's family of companies includes six life insurance companies, eight property and casualty insurance companies, and various non-insurance subsidiaries.
+The Company's business segments include Life, Annuity, Health, Property and Casualty, and Corporate and Other.

-The Company's product under its Property and Casualty segment include personal lines and commercial lines.
-Personal lines include insurance policies issued to individuals for personal auto, homeowners and other personal exposures.
-Personal auto insurance is issued to individuals and covers specific risks involved in owning and operating an automobile, such as bodily injury, property damage, fire, theft and vandalism.
-Homeowner insurance provides coverage that protects the insured's property against loss from perils, such as wind and hail, fire, theft and liability.
-Other personal insurance provides coverage for property, such as boats, motorcycles and Recreational Vehicles.
-Agribusiness insurance comprised the majority of its commercial lines.
-This includes property and casualty coverage tailored for a farm, ranch or other agricultural business operations, contractors, and targeted business within the rural and suburban markets.
-Commercial auto insurance is issued in conjunction with the sale of its agribusiness insurance and covers specific risks involved in owning and operating an automobile, such as bodily injury, property damage, fire, theft and vandalism.
-Other commercial insurance is also sold along with its agribusiness policy and encompasses property coverage, liability coverage and workers' compensation coverage.
+The Company's Property and Casualty segment products include Personal Lines, Commercial Lines and Credit-Related Property Insurance products.
+Personal lines include insurance policies issued to individuals for auto, homeowners and other exposures.
+Auto insurance covers specific risks involved in owning and operating an automobile.
+Homeowner insurance provides coverage that protects the insured's property against loss from perils.
+Other personal insurance provides coverage for property, such as boats, motorcycles and recreational vehicles.
+Commercial lines include agricultural business insurance.
+This includes property and casualty coverage for a farm, ranch, vineyard or other agricultural business, contractors and business within rural and suburban markets.
+Commercial auto insurance is typically issued in conjunction with the sale of the Company's agricultural business insurance and covers specific risks involved in owning and operating vehicles.
+Other commercial insurance is offered along with its agricultural business and encompasses property, liability and workers' compensation coverages.

-Through the Property and Casualty segment, it offers Collateral Protection Insurance (CPI) and Guaranteed Auto Protection or Guaranteed Asset Protection (GAP).
-CPI provides insurance against loss, expense to recover, or damage to personal property (typically automobiles) pledged as collateral resulting from fire, burglary, collision, or other loss occurrence that would either impair a creditor's interest or adversely affect the value of the collateral.
-The coverage is purchased according to the terms of the credit obligation when the borrower fails to provide the required insurance.
-GAP insures the excess of the outstanding indebtedness over the primary property insurance benefits that may occur in the event of a total loss to or an unrecovered theft of the collateral.
-GAP can be written on a range of assets that are used as collateral to secure credit; however, it is most commonly written on automobiles.
+The Company also offers credit insurance products: Collateral or Creditor Protection Insurance (CPI) and Guaranteed Auto Protection or Guaranteed Asset Protection (GAP).
+CPI provides insurance against loss, expense to recover, or damage to personal property (typically automobiles and homes) pledged as collateral resulting from fire, burglary, collision or other loss occurrence that would either impair a creditor's interest or adversely affect the value of the collateral.
+The coverage is purchased from the Company by the lender according to the terms of the credit obligation and charged to the borrower by the lender when the borrower fails to provide the required insurance.
+GAP insures the excess outstanding indebtedness over the primary property insurance benefits that may occur when there is a total loss to or an unrecovered theft of the collateral.
+GAP can be written on a variety of assets that are used as collateral to secure credit, however, it is commonly written on automobiles.

-The Company's Corporate and Other business segment consists primarily of its invested assets that are not used to support its insurance activities.
-It also includes its non-insurance subsidiaries, such as investment advisory products and services.
-This segment provides investment services to each of its other segments and to its non-insurance subsidiaries.
+The Company's Corporate and Other segment consists of its invested assets that are not used to support insurance activities.
+The segment also includes its non-insurance subsidiaries, such as its limited investment advisory services.

 American National Insurance Co